Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

 $d$-dimensional Rastrigin's function is given by

 The domain of $\mathbf{x}=(x_1,\ldots,x_d)$ is generally taken to be $[-5,5]^d$.
 After transformation in the above-mentioned way, the transformed Rastrigin's function on $\Delta^d$ is given by

 The global minimum of $\bar{h}$ occurs at $\bar{\mathbf{y}}_{1 \times (d+1)}^*=(\frac{1}{2d},\ldots,\frac{1}{2d}, \frac{1}{2})$ which follows from the fact that the global minimum of the original form of Rastrigin's function occurs at $\mathbf{x}^*=(x_1^*,\ldots,x_d^*)=(0,\ldots,0)$.
-Comparative study of performances of the algorithms has been carried out for this function under the same setup of (\ref{sect:ackley}).
-In Table 3 it is noted that GCDVSS outperforms other algorithms significantly.
-It is noticeable that for $d=5$, GCDVSS (pl2) gives more accurate solution than GA with a 253 folds improvement in average computation time.
+Comparative study of performances of the algorithms are carried out for this function under the same setup as in (\ref{sect:ackley}).
+In Table \ref{table:big} it is noted that agian RMPSS outperforms other algorithms by a large margin.
+It is noted that for $d=5$, RMPSS (pl2) provides more accurate solution than GA with a 253 folds improvement in average computation time.